47km Heathrow Express

 Ride Overview

-There are just over four and a half years to ride the route if the Prime Minister’s promise that there will be ‘spades in the ground before the start of the next decade’ is to be believed, for Harmondsworth Moor could soon be the landing strip for 276,000 planes a year rather than the gravel-riding heaven it currently is.
+There are just over four years to ride the route if the Prime Minister’s promise that there will be ‘spades in the ground before the start of the next decade’ is to be believed, for Harmondsworth Moor could soon be the landing strip for 276,000 planes a year rather than the gravel-riding heaven it currently is.

 Harmondsworth Moor, the planned site of London Heathrow’s third runway, is one of several moors and heaths which surround the airport.
 Despite being little known to Londoners it is, along with the other moors and heaths surrounding the airport, one of southern England’s finest gravel areas.
 It’s a land of wild and neglected country, where willows wand in the wind, where finger-staining blackberries are super charged with sugars, where rivers curl and grasslands undulate like the seas.
 Walkers, joggers and dogs are as rare a silent plane.
 Monuments to the passengers and crew who fell short of the runway punctuate the moorlands as do remnants of Waterloo Bridge.
 Not to be missed is one of England’s finest examples of Medieval carpentry, a shot tower, gunpowder works and artful graffiti.
 The route is entirley within the bounds of Greater London, so there’s the ecclectic mix of abandonment, conservation, prosperity and degradation.
 Grafitti, one of two dull estates, dreary hotels and rogue wild plants; fennel and wild chicory, ragwort (whose native home is Sicily), Buddleia (origin China) and various fleabanes (Mexico, Mediterranean).
 Bullace trees, England’s only native plum, along with apple trees grown from discared seeds (jettisoned out of airplanes?) abound.
 And since the route circumnavigates Europe’s busiest airport, there are planes.
 They all but land on you at one end and skim your helmet as they take off at the other.
 You race them as they take off.
 The route might not be here for ever - although ‘informed people’ on both sides of the argument seem sure that the plans will never leave the drawing board.
 Enjoy it before the Prime Minster Starmer’s pledge becomes a reality.